Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 - **Name** -- this needs to be set to **JiraServerDataSync**.
 - **Caption** -- this is the display name of the plugin.
 Normally you can use something generic such as "Jira", however if you have multiple JIRA instances you might want to name it something specific such as "Jira External".
 If you don't enter a value, the display name will be "JiraServerDataSync"
 - **Description** -- this should be set to a description of the plug-in.
 This is an optional field that is used for documentation purposes and is not actually used by the system.
-- **Connection Info** -- this should the full URL to the JIRA installation being connected to (including any custom port numbers).
+- **Jira URL** -- this should the full URL to the JIRA installation being connected to (including any custom port numbers).
 Entering this URL into a web browser should bring up the JIRA login page.
 -   It is typically of the form: <http://myserver:8080> or <http://myserver:8080/jira>
-- **Login** -- this should be set to a valid login to the JIRA installation.
+- **Jira Login** -- this should be set to a valid login to the JIRA installation.
 The login needs to have permissions to create and view issues and versions within JIRA.
-- **Password** -- this should be set to either the password or the **API Key** of the login specified above.
+- **Jira Password** -- this should be set to either the password or the **API Key** of the login specified above.
 The ability to use your password vs. a special API Key will depend on your version of Jira.

 ![](img/JiraServer-Plugin-Config2.png)